First-wave feminism: Finland

 In the mid 19th-century, Minna Canth first started to address feminist issues in public debate, such as women's education and sexual double standards.
 The Finnish women's movement organized with the foundation of the Suomen Naisyhdistys in 1884, which was the first feminist women's organisation in Finland.
 This represented the first wave feminism.
-The Suomen Naisyhdistys was split in to the Naisasialiitto Unioni (1892) and the Suomalainen naisliitto (1907), and all women's organisations were united under the umbrella organisation Naisjärjestöjen Keskusliitto in 1911.
+The Suomen Naisyhdistys was split into the Naisasialiitto Unioni (1892) and the Suomalainen naisliitto (1907), and all women's organisations were united under the umbrella organisation Naisjärjestöjen Keskusliitto in 1911.

 Women where granted their basic equal rights early on with the suffrage in 1906.
 After the introduction of women's suffrage, the women's movement was mainly channelled through the women's branches of the political parties.
 The new marriage law of 1929, Avioliittolaki, finally established complete equality for married women, and after this, women were legally equal to men by law in Finland.